nodepa/seedlingo/docs/content/content-spec.md

 "matchingCount": "8"
 ```

-`matchingCount` is the number of exercises in the lesson of the type
+`matchingCount` is the number of exercises in the unit of the type
 `Matching`.

 ### explanationCount